 The Triangle Moraine.
 Worked.

-Looking down valley with Sapphire Col just out of the frame at left.
+Looking down the valley with Sapphire Col just out of the frame at left.

 The cabin is in the Rogers Pass area of Glacier National Park, between Revelstoke and Golden B.C.

 Price: $36/night/person CDN